timpei/CS2012-30/README.md

 ```
 export PATH=/usr/local/bin:$PATH
 ```
-Check by typing
+Check by typing the following in the terminal and looking for /usr/local/bin
 ```
 echo $PATH
 ```
-in the terminal and looking for /usr/local/bin

 Run the following commands line by line.
 ```